Artur Boruc: 2000s

+2010s: Return to national team and international retirement

-After an absence of over two years, Boruc was recalled to the Polish squad in January 2013 and played in their 0–2 defeat against the Republic of Ireland a week later on 6 February 2013.
+After a two-year absence, Boruc was called up again to the Polish squad in January 2013 and played in their 0–2 defeat against the Republic of Ireland a week later on 6 February 2013.
 Boruc maintained his place in the international side for their next two competitive games on 22 and 26 March 2013, World Cup qualifiers against Ukraine and San Marino respectively.

-Boruc made 64 appearances for his country, his last appearance coming in a friendly on 14 November 2016 against Slovenia, playing the first half before being substituted at half time in a 1–1 draw.
+Boruc made 64 appearances for his country, with his last appearance coming in a friendly match on 14 November 2016 against Slovenia, playing the first half before coming off as a substitute at half-time in a 1–1 draw.
 His appearance in that game saw him become the most highly capped goalkeeper for Poland, passing Jan Tomaszewski's record of 63 caps.

-In March 2017, Boruc announced his retirement from international football, through his Instagram profile, citing his age, "peace of mind" regarding the position of a Polish goalkeeper, and focusing on his career in Bournemouth.
-He earned his final 65th cap at his farewell match against Uruguay on 10 November 2017 in Warsaw, being substituted shortly before half-time by former Legia Warszawa teammate, Łukasz Fabiański.
+In March 2017, Boruc announced his retirement from international football through his Instagram profile, citing his age, "peace of mind" regarding the position of a Polish goalkeeper, and focusing on his career in Bournemouth.
+He earned his 65th and final appearance during his farewell match against Uruguay on 10 November 2017 in Warsaw, coming off as a substitute shortly before half-time by former Legia Warszawa teammate, Łukasz Fabiański.